disinformationalist/push_swap/README.md

 In order to move back into A we will use a greedy algorithm.

-For each of the values in B(nodes of our list), we:
+For each of the values(nodes) in B, we:

 1. Find their 'target node' in A. The target node should be the node in stack A which is closest in final positon to the sending node while being larger than it. for example: